Looking For An Indoor Playground? 25 of London’s Best

 Prices are £4.50 for an hour in the junior area/£2.50 in the baby area.

 THE BEE’S KNEES Indoor Playground – Battersea Arts Centre

 Best suited to babies and children up to age 5, the indoor play space allows kids to be creative as they play.
 All toys and equipment have been chosen to inspire children’s imaginations.

 Other honourable mentions:

-Suitable for children age 0 to 9.
+An indoor play area for kids suitable for babies (maximum age 9 years old).
 Prices start at £2.50 for babies age 6 to 12 months.

 Jungle Monkeyz |12 Kaduna Close | HA5 2PZ